What Is a Corporate Travel Agent?

 What Does a Corporate Travel Agent Do?

-· Booking on behalf of travelers (or equipping travelers with a comprehensive travel management tool that facilitates the process without sacrificing compliance)
+- Booking on behalf of travelers (or equipping travelers with a comprehensive business travel management tool that facilitates the online booking process without sacrificing compliance).

-Any size company that wants to make travel and travel spend more efficient and effective - a better experience for everyone involved - can benefit from hiring a corporate travel agency (or internal agent).
+Any size company that wants to make travel and expense spend more efficient and effective - a better experience for everyone involved - can benefit from hiring a business travel agency (or internal corporate travel specialists).

 Costs of Hiring a Corporate Travel Agent

-· Someone who is knowledge and experienced in the specifics of business travel can help your company develop a travel policy that is both efficient and effective.
+- Someone who is knowledgeable and experienced in the specifics of business travel can help your company develop a travel policy that is both efficient and effective.

-· They know that cheaper bookings are not necessarily better, and how to effectively compare options.
+- Travel experts know that cheaper bookings are not necessarily better, and how to effectively compare flight and hotel options.

-· They know what business travel expenses the IRA actually allows as tax-deductions for your company, ensuring you save every dollar you can without making a potentially costly mistake by claiming deductions that won't play.
+- They know what business travel expenses the IRS actually allows as tax-deductions for your company, ensuring you save every dollar you can without making a potentially costly mistake by claiming deductions that won't play.